Why are my orchid blooms shriveling and falling off BEFORE they bloom?

 5. Being too close to fruit or other ripening plant matter – as plants age (and decay) they release ethylene gas, which can cause the nearby orchid blooms to age and decay as well, or just shrivel.
 So be careful with orchids in your kitchen.

-6. Repotting an orchid while in bloom can cause bud blast because the orchids is getting use to the new environment.
+6. Repotting an orchid causes shock.
+Doing it while in bloom can cause bud blast because the orchids is getting use to the new environment.
+I rarely repot an orchid while in bloom unless it’s suffering as shown HERE.

 If you are having trouble with your orchid not blooming at all, please click on my post “Why Won’t My Orchid Bloom.”